stackhpc/ansible-role-openhpc/README.md

 * `default`: Optional.
 A boolean flag for whether this partion is the default.
 Valid settings are `YES` and `NO`.
 * `maxtime`: Optional.
 A partition-specific time limit in hours, minutes and seconds ([slurm.conf](https://slurm.schedmd.com/slurm.conf.html) parameter `MaxTime`).
 The default value is given by `openhpc_job_maxtime`.
-TODO: update this for cloud and processor/memory info
+TODO: update this for cloud, processor/memory info and features.

 `openhpc_job_maxtime`: A maximum time job limit in hours, minutes and seconds.
 The default is `24:00:00`.